Satisfactory Academic Progress

 - apply to undergraduate, graduate, and professional students who wish to establish or maintain financial aid eligibility,

 - apply to a student's entire academic record (including transfer hours), whether or not financial aid was received for prior terms of enrollment,

 - include a minimum grade point average, minimum pace requirement, and total number of semester hours earned and/or semesters enrolled, and

-- do not apply to students enrolled in the Colleges of Medicine, Dentistry, and Law, and the eligible hospital certificate programs whose academic progress is monitored by the individual colleges and programs.
+- do not apply to professional students enrolled in the Colleges of Medicine, Dentistry, and Law, and students in the eligible hospital certificate programs whose academic progress is monitored by the individual colleges and programs.